rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-backup-actions.md

 4. On the next page, select the folders and files to restore.

     1. On the **Browse Files & Folders** tab, select the check boxes of the files and folders that you want to restore.
-You can move through your folders by clicking **Up** or an individual folder name at top of the file or folder list.
+You can move through your folders by clicking **Up** or an individual folder name at the top of the file or folder list.
     2. After you have selected your files, you can confirm your selection by clicking the **Selected & Excluded Items** tab.
 The files included in the restore and specifically excluded are listed.
     3. When you are done, click **Next Step**.